Faculty Seek Graduate Students to Partner on Course Design

 To apply for a current course design opening (listed below), please email a resume and a statement of interest to the affiliated faculty sponsor.
 Your statement of interest should include relevant background, skills and interests; a strong articulation of why you are a good fit for the opportunity; as well as how this work fits into your academic and/or professional development pathway at Duke.
 Faculty may require additional materials and/or an interview.

-Applications will be reviewed as they are received, but we encourage prospective applicants to apply by no later than May 1 for summer opportunities and August 1 for fall opportunities.
-Positions will be filled on a rolling basis.
+Applications will be reviewed as they are received; positions will be filled on a rolling basis.

 EGR 105L: Computing for Engineers